 We get bookings a LONG time before the wedding dates happen.
 If you want good photographers or videographers, chances are they won’t be available a month before your wedding.
 They might be, but do you want to take the risk?

 We also increase our prices every year or so.
 Cameras get more expensive.
 Computers get more expensive.
 Taxes are higher, and services improve.
-We might have started with a basic setup years ago, but things got better and more expensive.
+We might have started with a basic setup many years ago, but things got better and more expensive.
 Booking months ahead will save you from price increases as well as doing last-minute bookings for the person who’s available that day.

 9 Months before your Wedding in the Dominican Republic